-However, since the 19th century, Iran is also a nation of coffee lover, which was introduced by British traders.
+However, since the 19th century, Iran is also a nation of coffee lovers, which was introduced by British traders.
 "Ghahve" is not as systematic as tea, but all cities are full of trendy coffeehouses.
-Expresso, Americano, Cappucino, Macchiato, and other types of coffee are on the menu, along with various distillation technique to offer different experiences.
+Expresso, Americano, Cappucino, Macchiato, and other types of coffee are on the menu, along with various distillation techniques to offer different experiences.

 If tea and coffee keep you awake all night long, you'd better opt for a "Damnoosh", the Iranian herbal teas.
 Damnoosh is a mixture of different herbs, with hot waters, sugar and often saffron.
-The most famous are with chamomile ("Babooneh"), orange blossom ("Bahar Narenj"), borage ("Gol Gav Zaban"), lemon beebrush ("Beh Limoo"), or mint ("Na'na").
-Don't forget to buy some of these dry plants in one of Iran's bazaar, to reproduce at home these tasty and healthy drinks.
+The most famous is chamomile ("Babooneh"), orange blossom ("Bahar Narenj"), borage ("Gol Gav Zaban"), lemon beebrush ("Beh Limoo"), or mint ("Na'na").
+Don't forget to buy some of these dry plants in one of Iran's bazaars, to reproduce at home these tasty and healthy drinks.

 Iran is a paradise for natural juices, with fresh and tasty products directly mixed with ice, or ice cream.
 It's refreshing and full of vitamins.
 "Juice" is called "ab" (water), along with the name of the different ingredients.
 The most appreciated are "Ab Anar" (pomegranate) with its slightly sour taste, "Ab Porteghal" (orange), "Ab Sib" (apple), "Ab Hendune" (watermelon), "Ab Karafs" (celery) and "Ab Talebi" (melon).
 One of the most typical and surprising juice is "Ab Havij" (carrot), often served with a chunk of saffron ice cream.